 - HIV – when untreated, gonorrhea can cause the immune system to become weaker hence it can lead to more infections such as HIV

-There is no saying what gonorrhea or N gonorrhoeae can do if left untreated.
-Do not wait for your love ones to suffer.
+There is no saying what gonorrhea or Neisseria gonorrhoeae can do if left untreated.
+Do not wait for your loved ones to suffer.
 If you think you are at risk, get tested.
 Abstain from having sexual contact to avoid infecting your partner as well.